 Dogheads were nothing new in the history of mythology.
 The ancient Egyptians had, after all, worshiped a dog headed god Anubis – god of the dead.
 As with many Egyptian religious beliefs, this had been transmitted to the rest of Europe via the Greeks.

-By the Middle Ages, baptism was being held up as a cure for any babies looking as if they might be dogheads.
+During the Middle Ages in Europe, baptism was being held up as a cure for any babies looking as if they might be dogheads.
 A trip to the church font was enough to transform these hybrid creatures into 100% human.

 TEMPLAR EXCLUSIVE: Do you want to find your Templar ancestors?